maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 ![project dir](export-dir.png)

-I was surprised at first that there are two hex files.
+I was surprised at first that there are _two_ hex files.
  - `ledtest.ino.eightanaloginputs.hex` - this is the `ledtest` application only.
-    For some reason, the `eightanaloginputs` describes a variant.
-Not relevant.
+    For some reason, the `eightanaloginputs` describes a variant (not relevant).
  - `ledtest.ino.with_bootloader.eightanaloginputs.hex` - this is the `ledtest` application and the bootloader.
    If you use ICSP to flash, the entire flash is wiped, so you might want to flash the bootloader.
    If you use TX/RD to flash, the bootloader only flashes the application part, so you need the file without bootloader.